Library and Archives

 *Requires paid admission (free for ASI members)

 Researchers may request an appointment outside of regular Reading Room hours; volunteers and staff will do their best to accommodate these requests.
-Museum admission (free for ASI members) is required to use the Library and Archives.

 The Library and Archives has undergone a remarkable transformation in the past few years.
 ASI received a Minnesota Legacy Grant to catalog its unique collection of books, a project which took place throughout 2011 and resulted in over 10,000 catalog records along the Library of Congress standards.
 Along with this huge step forward, the Library and Archives inherited its beautiful Reading Room, which is now paired with a newly renovated, state of the art stacks area to help preserve this one of a kind collection.
 The staff and volunteers continue to work on many ongoing and special projects to keep the Library and Archives healthy and growing, including cataloging library books, performing book preservation, indexing and describing archives collections, and assisting with research.